josemariav/josemariav.github.io/index.markdown

 # Welcome!

 This is my website where I post about [projects](/projects/) I've been involved during my studies.
+This is my website where I post about [projects](/projects/) I am currently working on or have completed in the past as an academic and as a policy expert in the field of energy and climate.

 Feel free to contact me via email or social media.